Pinterest summarized as the “catalog of ideas” is one of the most creative social media platforms for sharing ideas and inspiration.

-Adding a "Save" button to your site is the best Pinterest practice you can use to be discovered on Pinterest.
+Adding a "Save" button to your site is one of the best Pinterest business strategies you can use to be discovered on Pinterest.

 The “Save” button allows anyone to share images that they like on your website to their Pinterest accounts with your website URL embedded in the pin.